Features and Limitations¶

 By reading this section, you may save a lot of your time.

-Remember, DMP is open-source, you are free to modify it to suit your needs.
-But this may require serious development.
+DMP is open-source, you are free to modify it to suit your needs.
+This may require serious software development skills.

 All entered data is validated for CWR and DDEX compatibility on field-, record-, and transaction-level.

 The flip side of the coin is that you can not enter incomplete data into DMP and hope to fix it later.
-The authors do not believe in fixing in post.
+The author does not believe in fixing in post.

 Basic original publishing agreement data can be entered, sufficient for registrations in societies that require society-assigned agreement numbers.